 Not only is this a foolish assumption, it isn’t remotely close to the truth.

 AB of Seattle handles discussion and inquiries on the Cooper case in two basic ways.
 Email is a great part of all that.
-Since our main email address is posted all over the internet, we also get a lot of spam.
-Fortunately, Gmail makes it easy to deal with spam and we have nearly zero problems with it.
-It also means we receive a LOT of messages on the Cooper case.
+Since our main email address is posted all over the internet, it also means we receive many messages on the Cooper case.
 They generally fall into three categories.
 General questions about the case, questions about suspect Kenny Christiansen, and inquiries from the media.
-We DON’T receive many inquiries from our local media, but we DO get a lot from media beyond the local Northwest area.

 The other way we get contacted on the Cooper case is by telephone, but unlike other investigators in the Cooper case, we don’t usually make the actual content of those calls public.
 The reason is…some people don’t WANT you to make their phone contacts to you a matter of public record.
 However, we do answer all inquiries in any form promptly and most importantly, POLITELY.